alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_force_reload_interval
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The next variable forces ajax updates if if the framework is running in
+The next variable forces ajax updates if the framework is running in WebSocket
-WebSocket mode. *0* value disables updating via AJAX completely, but it's
+mode. *0* value disables updating via AJAX completely, but it's recommended to
-recommended to keep some value to be sure the interface has the actual data
+keep some value to be sure the interface has the actual data even if some
-even if some websocket events are lost.
+websocket events are lost.

 .. code-block:: javascript